Malaysian police arrest man for insulting king, investigate three others

 KUALA LUMPUR (Reuters) - Malaysia has arrested a man and started investigating three others for social media posts that insult the king and threaten public order, the police said on Sunday.

-The social media posts followed the king’s decision on Saturday to name former interior minister Muhyiddin Yassin as Malaysia’s next prime minister, after a week of political turmoil sparked by former premier Mahathir Mohamad’s resignation.
+The social media posts followed the king’s decision on Saturday to name former interior minister Muhyiddin Yassin as Malaysia’s next prime minister.

+A week of political turmoil sparked by former premier Mahathir Mohamad’s resignation culminated with Muhyiddin being sworn in at the palace on Sunday morning.

 A 35-year-old man was remanded on Sunday over a Facebook update insulting the king.
 Further investigations are ongoing, the police said in a statement.